 When in Doubt, Call Your Dentist

-At Gilreath Family Dental, we are still here for you.
+At Gilreath Family Dentistry, we are still here for you.
 Our office is offering emergency dental visits as well as teledentistry to ensure every patient has access to the professional dental care they deserve.
 If you have a dental concern, please do not hesitate to call our office!

 Posted on behalf of Dr. Paul Gilreath IV,